Last updated on March 25, 2026

 Well, that’s all from me on companions.
 Playing Limited with companions is very interesting since a single card can alter your pick order.
 While they were in Standard, it was possible to see weird decks with companions succeeding.
 It would be interesting to have weaker companions in the future or in supplemental sets.

-What do you think of Companions?
+What do you think of companions?
 Love them or hate them?
 Let me know in the comments below, or leave us a tweet on Draftsim's Twitter.

 Follow Draftsim for awesome articles and set updates: